- Internet and society

 The World Internet Project (WIP) carries out panel surveys in over twenty countries to help understand how individuals adopt and use the Internet and other technologies, as well as the resulting social, economic, political and everyday-life implications.

-Participants: Professor William H. Dutton, Dr Rebecca Eynon, Professor Helen Margetts
+Participants: Professor William H. Dutton, Professor Rebecca Eynon, Professor Helen Margetts

 Investigating the legal, organisational, technological and other barriers to expanding effective eGovernment services using the Internet and to define possible solutions at a European level to overcome such obstacles.